sgrao001/MyBooks/tom/Theater of the mind.md

 Subsequently, intuition updates the memory banks with the energy consumed to release footprints left behind in the halo by these actions.

 We don’t see the world as it is, we see it in a way to survive it.
-Evolution did not revolve mind organs to require determination of truth.
-The probability space of actions would be too large causing analysis paralysis resulting in high risk of death.
-Even though the threat to survival is removed the mind organs still function in the interpretive fog v/s the establishment of the terms of reality.
-This is similar to the craving for fats and sugar, even though there is no longer a fear of starvation
+Evolution did not require mind organs to confirm the truth in reality.
+The seeking of truth would create a probability space of actions so large, that it would cause analysis paralysis, raising the likelihood of death.
+Even though the threat to survival is removed the mind organs still function in this interpretive fog v/s the establishment of the truth in reality.
+This activates the need for ideologies which function as a surrogate for truth.

+This use of ideologies opens the door to actions undertaken against our own self interest.
+Ideologies can kill.
+They often do.
 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>
 ![[000nPillarConscience.jpeg]]